gerund or present participle: networking

 Our aim is to encourage our members to not only build great relationships, but to also develop innovative business ideas together via stimulating debate helping to shine a spotlight on leaders and influencers at the forefront of their event businesses, and the rising stars and talent of the UK Event Industry.

 EWL is about relationships: real relationships and friendships with real people who share a common goal and want to make a difference, and we believe that relationships and friendships are built on trust, reciprocity and a genuine commitment to helping and supporting each other.

 We champion honest discussion around the topical issues important to us as organisers and professionals in the events industry, and since our launch in 2015 we have debated (in addition to others);

 • Gender and diversity

-• Event apprenticeships
+• Event qualifications and apprenticeships

 • Event wellbeing and mental health

-• Event measurement and data
+• Event marketing, measurement and data

-• Event curation and storytelling
+• Event design and curation

 • Government backing and support